In this Article...

 Are you familiar with data extraction?
 It’s a great tool to generate reports from any object properties in your drawing.
 Unfortunately, this tool is only available in AutoCAD, not in AutoCAD LT.

-Many people don’t know that AutoCAD LT (and AutoCAD) has similar tool to data extraction.
+Many people don’t know that AutoCAD LT (and AutoCAD) has a similar tool to data extraction.
 Unfortunately, this tool is limited to extract block properties and block attributes.

 Yes, it’s limited.
-But if you need to create schedule or report from blocks in your drawing, then this tool can help.
+But if you need to create a schedule or report from blocks in your drawing, then this tool can help.

 If you want to try this feature with the same drawing file, you can download the DWG file here.

 The first thing you need to do is to create a template file.
 You can create it using notepad.